thatjosh/geolocation-security-management/README.md

 The purpose of this project is to develop a security management system with `real time geolocation tracking`.
 The webapp allows the security management team to:

 1. track personnels on the ground,
-2. add events to the map as soon as an incident occurs,
+2. add events to the map as soon as an incident is observed on closed-circuit television,
 3. and dispatch active personnels to mitgate crises.

 <br>